GENERAL AND ADMINISTRATIVE INFORMATION

-- The use of University facilities should not imply an endorsement of any individual group or organization, and the name of the University shall not be identified in any way with aims, policies, programs, products or opinions of any individual, group or organization which may meet in University buildings or on University grounds in accordance with these regulations.
+- The use of University facilities should not imply an endorsement of any individual group or organization, and the name of the University shall not be identified in any way with the aims, policies, programs, products, or opinions of any individual, group, or organization which may meet in University buildings or on University grounds in accordance with these regulations.

 - A description of the activity.